To: Cape Ann Chamber of Commerce Members and Community

 - Massachusetts Unemployment Benefits Update.
 The Department of Unemployment Assistance (DUA) has recently received additional guidance from the federal government regarding expanded benefits under the CARES Act, including Pandemic Unemployment Assistance (PUA) for “individuals who are not working as a result of COVID-19 and are self-employed, independent contractors, gig economy workers, and others who otherwise would not qualify” for regular UI benefits.
 View the latest information and program details here.

-- SBA’s Coronavirus Funding and Debt Relief Options.
-The SBA has set up a consolidated webpage with information about the new help for small businesses included in the CARES Act, including the Paycheck Protection Program (PPP), the Economic Injury Disaster Loan (EIDL) Forgivable Loan Advances (up to $10k), Emergency Bridge Loans and Debt Relief.
+- SBA’s New Coronavirus Funding and Debt Relief Options.
+The SBA has set up a consolidated webpage with information about the new help for small businesses included in the CARES Act, including the Paycheck Protection Program, EIDL Forgivable Loan Advances (up to $10k), Emergency Bridge Loans and Debt Relief.
 Link to this resource page here.
-For a helpful chart comparing the PPP and EIDL programs please click here.

 - State Online Portal for Personal Protective Equipment, Volunteers to Support COVID-19 Outbreak.
 See details here.

 - Resources for Cape Ann Businesses.
 The Chamber team is working diligently to assist our members and the community as we navigate these uncertain times together.
-We encourage you to review the Chamber’s compendium of Business Resources and Recommended Actions here and we invite you to contact us if you have any questions or need assistance.
+Earlier this week our Board President Tony Sapienza emailed you a compendium of Business Resources and Recommended Action.
+We encourage you to review it here and we invite you to contact us if you have any questions or need assistance.

 - North Shore PPE & Cleaning Supplies Vendor List.
 The state and federal governments have requested communities first try to build local supply channels for the cleaning and protective equipment needed by our workers.
 We have joined with other North Shore Chambers to ask that you complete this brief survey to identify any of the items your business can supply.
 You will be included in our vendor list distributed to the entire North Shore community.